- THE CEREMONY (Thursday, September 14)

 Improbable Research blog.

-TICKETS for this year's Ig Nobel Prize Ceremony will go on sale Thursday, July 20th, at noon (US eastern time), at the Harvard Box Office web site.
+TICKETS for this year's Ig Nobel Prize Ceremony are available exclusively from the Harvard Box Office.

 Stay informed about upcoming Ig Nobel events by joining our private E-mail list.